SrdjanVezmar/100-days-kallaway-log/100dayslog.md

 ### DAY 20. / 29th September 2018.
 Saturday
 **Todays Progress**: Time to continue with my ES6 Javascript certification on freecodecamp.
 This is gonna be JS weekend for sure.

-**Todays Topics**: Find More Than the First Match, Match Anything with Wildcard Period, Match Single Character with Multiple Possibilities, Regular Expressions: Match Letters of the Alphabet, Regular Expressions: Match Numbers and Letters of the Alphabet,
+**Todays Topics**: Find More Than the First Match, Match Anything with Wildcard Period, Match Single Character with Multiple Possibilities, Regular Expressions: Match Letters of the Alphabet, Regular Expressions: Match Numbers and Letters of the Alphabet, Regular Expressions: Match Single Characters Not Specified,